NBA Hall of Fame

 However, his greatest team success came later as a vital piece of the Boston Celtics dynasty.
 Joining the Celtics in 1966, Howell provided the veteran toughness and scoring punch needed to help Bill Russell and John Havlicek secure the 1968 and 1969 NBA championships.
 A six-time All-Star who retired as one of the top ten scorers in league history at the time, Howell was inducted into the Hall of Fame in 1997.

-Howell's Awards and Records
+Howell's Awards and Honors

 • Consensus first-team All-American (1959)